puppetlabs/puppet-docs/source/pe/3.7/quick_start_ntp.markdown

 [classification_selector]: ./images/quick/classification_selector.png

 The NTP module contains several **classes**.
-[Classes](../puppet/3/reference/lang_classes.html) are named chunks of puppet code and are the primary means by which Puppet Enterprise configures nodes.
+[Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet Enterprise configures nodes.
 The NTP module contains the following classes:

 * `ntp`: the main class; this class includes all other classes (including the classes in this list).
 * `ntp::install`: this class handles the installation packages.